ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 If the Update client chooses to abandon an update, when the envelope component is in PROCESSING, FETCHING, or CANDIDATE state - it can use ``psa_fwu_cancel()``, as for the v1.0 API for components before ``psa_fwu_install()`` is called.
 In the case of an envelope component, this will also call any associated payloads to be discarded as well, whether the payloads are in WRITING or CANDIDATE state.

 *Rationale:*
-   This is because the payload components do not necessarily have a top-level component identifier that is well known to the Update client, and the client is not expected to track the payload identifiers that have been requested by the ``psa_fwu_process()`` calls.
+   This is because the payload components do not have a top-level component identifier that is well known to the Update client, and the client is not expected to track the payload identifiers that have been requested by the ``psa_fwu_process()`` calls.

-*Note:*
-   Should we also allow: an Update client can call ``psa_fwu_cancel()`` + ``psa_fwu_clean()`` on a payload component currently being transferred (steps 8 - 20), and restart the transfer of that component with ``psa_fwu_start()``?
+An Update client can call ``psa_fwu_cancel()`` + ``psa_fwu_clean()`` on a payload component currently being transferred (steps 8 - 20), and restart the transfer of that component with ``psa_fwu_start()``.
+This is not permitted on payloads which have been fully transferred.

-   This shouldn't be required to abort the entire update, as the Update service will have to be able to discard any associated payloads based on the root envelope identifier anyway.
+Cancelling the payload transfer isn't required to abort the entire update.
+The Update service will have to be able to discard any already, or partially, transferred payloads based on the envelope identifier.

-   Once the SUIT manifest processing continues, attempting to do this to a payload for which the transfer is finished should be an error.

 Restarting an update
 ^^^^^^^^^^^^^^^^^^^^